Getting started

 Setup in Your App

-Now that the loader file is created, you can edit it, export the things you need from there, and setup how the translations are loaded.
+Now that the loader files are created, you can edit them, export the things you need from there, and setup how the translations are loaded.

 -